Loading...

 Treich's current research agenda largely focuses on the intersection of animal welfare and economics.

 Tagat investigates economic decision-making in the Indian context, measuring the social and economic impact of the internet and technology, and a range of other topics in applied economics and behavioral science.
-He is also an active participant in the COS SCORE project.
+He is also in the .

-The Unjournal was recommended/approved for a substantial grant through the 'S-Process' of the Survival and Flourishing Fund.
+The Unjournal was through the 'S-Process' of the Survival and Flourishing Fund.
 More details and plans to come.
 This grant will help enable The Unjournal to expand, innovate, and professionalize.
 We aim to build the awareness, credibility, scale, and scope of The Unjournal, and the communication, benchmarking, and useful outputs of our work.
 We want to have a substantial impact, building towards our mission and goals...

 To make rigorous research more impactful, and impactful research more rigorous.
 To foster substantial, credible public evaluation and rating of impactful research, driving change in research in academia and beyond, and informing and influencing policy and philanthropic decisions.